psilospore/lexi-lambda.github.io/_src/posts/2019-11-05-parse-don-t-validate.md

     Date: 2019-11-05T17:09:58
     Tags: functional programming, haskell, types

 This is a translation of Alexis's wonderful blog post to typescript.
-Original code snippets may be included.
+Original Haskell code snippets are included below the typescript snippets.
 Assume we are using typescript with strict type checking.
 Some understanding of FP is required Maybe/Option, and Either. fp-ts is used where plain typescript is lacking (e.g. Either types).

 Intention:
 * This approach should be translatable to other languages.
 It may be more verbose but should be possible.